studiointeract/drupaldeploy/README.md

 > This only tested with Mac/Linux

-With the help of `ssh-agent`, `mup` can use SSH keys encrypted with a passphrase.
+With the help of `ssh-agent`, `drupaldeploy` can use SSH keys encrypted with a passphrase.

 Here's the process: